What is the remarriage trap – and the key to avoiding it

 1. Get a consent order before you remarry

-The most effective way to avoid the remarriage trap is to ensure that your financial settlement from your previous marriage is legally finalised before entering a new one.
-This is done by getting a consent order, where you and your ex legally agree on the financial arrangements.
+The most effective way to avoid the remarriage trap is to make sure that the financial settlement from your previous marriage is legally finalised before entering a new one.

-A consent order is a legal document that confirms how you and your ex have agreed to divide your finances, including any assets, debts, and ongoing responsibilities.
-Once it's been approved by the court, it becomes legally binding and gives you both clarity and certainty about your financial futures.
-You may also need to consider a mesher order, which can be helpful if the transfer or sale of your property is likely to only take place post-divorce.
+This is done by getting a consent order - a legal document that confirms how you and your ex have agreed to divide your finances during divorce.
+Once the court approves it, it becomes legally binding and gives you both clarity and certainty about your financial futures.

 At amicable, we can help you reach an agreement with your ex and turn it into a legally binding consent order without unnecessary conflict or expense.
 This gives you peace of mind that all financial ties have been dealt with fairly and protects you and your ex-partner.